Shigetoshi Hasebe

-Shigetoshi Hasebe (長谷部 茂利, Hasebe Shigetoshi) is a former Japanese football player and manager.
-He is the current manager of Avispa Fukuoka.
+Shigetoshi Hasebe (長谷部 茂利, Hasebe Shigetoshi) is a former Japanese football player and manager, he is the currently manager of J1 League club Kawasaki Frontale.

 Playing career

 Hasebe was born in Yokohama on April 23, 1971.
 After graduating from Chuo University, he joined Verdy Kawasaki in 1994.
 He played many matches as a central midfielder and the club won the championship in 1994 J1 League.
 However his opportunity to play decreased from 1996 and he moved to Japan Football League club Kawasaki Frontale in August 1997.
 He played many matches at Frontale in 1997 and he moved to Vissel Kobe in 1998.
 He wore the number 10 shirt for the club and played as central player of the club.
 In 2001, he moved to JEF United Ichihara and he played many matches.
 However he struggled to make the first team in 2003 and he left the club in July.

 Coaching career

+Vissel Kobe

+After retiring, in 2006, Hasebe became a coach of Vissel Kobe youth team.
+In 2011, he became the coach of the first team.